Codeception/module-mezzio/documentation.md

-# ZendExpressive
+# Mezzio

-This module allows you to run tests inside Zend Expressive.
+This module allows you to run tests inside Mezzio.

 Uses `config/container.php` file by default.